 Microsoft Teams is a productivity hub.
 Office 365 Groups centralizes Microsoft memberships in one place.
 While both have services that overlap, they aren’t in competition with one another—rather, they’re complementary.
 Today we’ll take a look at both to see which one best fits your needs: if it’s just one of them, or if you’re better off using the two.
+And if you need help, contact us for Microsoft Teams Consulting.

 Office 365 Groups’ description from Microsoft itself is as follows: